New to Us - Have Questions?

 Are children welcome in worship?

 They certainly are!
 Jesus said, “Let the little children come to me; do not hinder them…” We are delighted to see children in church.
 At the 10 a.m. service, children sit with their families until they join the others during the Children’s Message; most depart for Church School immediately following.
 Your children are also welcome to remain with you for the entirety of the service.
 Infants may remain with their parents, or, if you prefer, nursery care is available.
-Children are also welcome to join their parents at the 8 a.m.
-Communion service.
-There is no child care at 8:00 a.m.

 What happens when I come to church?